jessebmurray/COVID-19/README.md

 I showed Seattle versus Manhattan because I clearly remember in the beginning of March walking around the streets of manhattan, going in the subway, etc. and nobody was wearing masks.
 At the time, Seattle Washington was known to have cases and so people may have been more careful there, and, I believe Seattle was locked down much earlier than NYC.

-### State level data on the relationship between population density and COVID-19
+### State level data on the relationship between population density and prevalence of COVID-19
 (Instead of county level data)

 Here we can see the relationship for all US states overall, and how that changes over time.